||Home > Instructional Services > Dept.|

 Final Research Paper

-Final papers will be 1500 to 2000 words (6-8 pages not including title page or reference page).
+Final papers will be 1500 to 2000 words (6-8 pages).
 These papers must include at least 3 different sources (textbook not included) on your Reference page.
 Papers must be cited APA style.
 Students should contact the instructor with a proposal or thesis statement for this paper.

 Final papers will be graded in the following way: